acd37/writing-samples/01_async_online.md

 #### Step #2: Develop Your JavaScript Skills

-You want to get better at JavaScript, but how do you know where to start? to As a beginner, you might find it difficult to filter through the vast amount of JavaScript resources on the internet.
+You want to get better at JavaScript, but how do you know where to start?
+As a beginner, you might find it difficult to filter through the vast amount of JavaScript resources on the internet.

 Here's an plan of approach to help you get started: